Jump to a Section

 - Assistance with fundraising through the Jonsson Cancer Center Foundation (JCCF)

 - Inclusion in JCCC meetings, retreats, symposia, seminars and other events

 - Inclusion in JCCC communications of funding opportunities and other updates

-Note: Under specifically defined circumstances, non-member faculty may also have access to JCCC seed grant funding opportunities (see separate guidelines for seed grant and fellowship support).
+** Note: Under specifically defined circumstances, non-member faculty may also have access to JCCC intramural award program funding opportunities (see separate guidelines for seed grant and fellowship support).

 Expectations of JCCC

 - Active participation in programmatic and center-wide activitiesService to the JCCC through participation on committees, community outreach and engagement activities, Justice, Equity, Diversity and Inclusions activities, and/or participation with Office of Cancer Training and Education activities.All cancer researchers, whether members or not, must submit to the Internal Scientific Peer Review Committee (ISPRC) prior to submission to the IRB information about proposed clinical cancer research protocols in which they are the principal investigator.
 We are required by the NCI to peer review all clinical protocols.